Monday 2 June 1941

 It is believed that Mussolini urges a joint strategy against Great Britain in the Mediterranean, which Hitler rejects.
 This would jibe with Kriegsmarine Admiral Raeder's "peripheral strategy" which has been working well to date.

 According to Joseph Goebbels, Hitler tells Mussolini about Operation Barbarossa at this meeting.
 However, Ciano writes in his diary, "The general impression is that for the moment Hitler has no precise plan of action."
 If Hitler does tell Mussolini, the latter does not tell even his closest government cronies.
-The official communique simply states that the meeting lasted for several hours and was conducted in a spirit of cordial agreement.
+The official communique simply states that the meeting lasted for several hours and was cordial.

 After the meeting, Mussolini - who has a tendency to disparage the Germans after such meetings, but not Hitler personally - supposedly says: